cs31415/cs31415.github.io/writings/india-2025-diary.md

 Go down to get strips for meter, lancets, and Eno.
 Also drop off  photo print for framing at little framing shop on the other side of the street in front of the bank.
 Guy named Raju.
 Initially says it will take a day, then agrees for same day.
 Rs 350.
 Will call me.

 Lunch is dal and beans curry with coconut.
-The dal has no salt but otherwise it is all good.
+The dal is lacking salt but otherwise it is good.

 Nap till 3.
 Framing guy calls.
 Caller id shows his name as Mohammad Sayeed.
 Go down and pick up frame.
 He has done a good job.
 Appa likes it.
 Put it on his table.